SQream/sqream_docs/optimization_best_practices/concurrency_and_scaling_in_sqream.rst

 To boost statement performance, start by examining the :ref:`best practices<sql_best_practices>` and ensure the guidelines are followed.

+..
+TODO: we have a lot of techniques to speed up statements which aren't ready for customers to use without support - add something here and in the best practices about this

 .. rubric:: Need help?

 Analyzing complex workloads can be challenging.
 BLUE's experienced customer support has the experience to advise on these matters to ensure the best experience.